mumble-voip/mumble/README.md

 We are using Weblate as a translation platform.
 [Register on Weblate](https://hosted.weblate.org/accounts/register/), and join [our translation project](https://hosted.weblate.org/projects/mumble/).

+### Writing plugins

+Mumble supports general-purpose plugins that can provide functionality that is not implemented in the main Mumble application.
+You can find more information on how this works and on how these have to be created in the [plugin documentation](docs/dev/plugins/README.md).

 ## Building

 For information on how to build Mumble, checkout [the dedicated documentation](docs/dev/build-instructions/README.md).